-Join Ryan Kittleson for an in-depth discussion in this video Examining a textured model, part of 3D Printing on Shapeways Using Maya.
+Join Ryan Kittleson for an in-depth discussion in this video Examining a textured model, part of Maya: 3D Printing with Shapeways.

 Out of all the materials available on Shapeways, only one of them allows you to print in full colour.
 The full color sandstone material is great, because it's relatively inexpensive and the color quality is pretty good.
 However along with the power to print great colour comes great complexity.
 The process that you have to go through to get it to work can be cumbersome.
 Luckily, I have blazed the trail and I can show you where all the pitfalls are.
 If you follow the directions everything should work out.

 Let's get into it.
 Now if you're using the exercise files provided with this course, you'll need to take and extra step here.
 The textures that are on the models are separate files that mile loads in and apply's to the model.
 In order for Maya to find the textures on your computer you need to set a project.
 So let's go to file, set project, and make sure it's set to your exercise files folder and click set.
 Great, now you can open up the exercise files for this chapter.